-Employing recent trends in archival thinking and technologies, such as minimal processing, consortial efforts, and the Archivists’ Toolkit, the Hidden Collections in the Philadelphia Area Project developed a model for reducing backlog and making collections accessible at both large and small institutions by creating common approaches, standards and training materials.
-This project resulted in a centralized Encoded Archival Description (EAD) repository, the PACSCL Finding Aids Site, housed at the University of Pennsylvania.
+This current project builds upon the previous 2009-2011 Hidden Collections processing project that employed recent trends in archival thinking and technologies, such as minimal processing, consortial efforts, and the Archivists’ Toolkit, to develop a model for reducing backlog and making collections accessible at both large and small institutions by creating common approaches, standards and training materials.
+This previous project resulted in a centralized Encoded Archival Description (EAD) repository, the PACSCL Finding Aids Site, housed at the University of Pennsylvania.
 This is “a significant contribution toward achieving PACSCL’s goal of providing a single access point for all of the region’s research collections,” (Hidden Collections in the Philadelphia Area: A Consortial Processing and Cataloging Initiative Project Proposal) which provide insights into the country’s political, economic, social, religious and cultural experiences and Philadelphia’s role in shaping America and its citizens.
+The current project will continue to add to and expand the finding aids site.

-The Hidden Collections Project followed the PACSCL Consortial Survey Initiative Project, which assessed unprocessed archival collections in 22 participating institutions and identified collections with high research value.
+The Hidden Collections Projects have followed the PACSCL Consortial Survey Initiative Project, which assessed unprocessed archival collections in 22 participating institutions and identified collections with high research value.
 Each institution then selected certain collections to be processed and made more accessible via Encoded Archival Description (EAD) and the Internet.
+The 2013-2014 Hidden Collections processing project also extends to 23 collections that were not surveyed originally during the original survey initiative.

-- Worked with the University of Pennsylvania to develop the PACSCL Finding Aids Site.
+- Work with the University of Pennsylvania to maintain and improve the PACSCL Finding Aids Site,

 The thirty-six member libraries and archives of the Philadelphia Area Consortium of Special Collections Libraries (PACSCL) collect, care for, and share with a world-wide audience collections that, in their depth and variety, comprise an internationally important body of unique materials for students, scholars and lifelong learners at any level.